A two-year full-time course leading to the Master Degree in Business Administration (MBA).

 (i) Individual consideration of the case: reading the material closely, then moving on to analyse it.
 Asking and answering such questions as: what are the problems?
 What extra information would be worth acquiring?
 What are the relevant time constraints?
 What techniques can usefully be employed to analyse the information?
 What sorts of solutions seem feasible?

-(ii) Discussion in study group: the purpose of such discussions is not primarily to reach any sort of group consensus.
+(ii) Discussion in study groups: the purpose of such discussions is not primarily to reach any sort of group consensus.
 Rather, its purpose is to give each member of the group the opportunity to test his or her ideas against those of others, and to learn from others with different backgrounds what they see as important in a particular situation.

 (iii) Discussion in full class session: progress at this stage is often fairly rapid, with discussion focusing on major areas of disagreement or difficulty.
 This feature of the case study method provides practice in another important managerial skill – knowing how and when to intervene effectively.
 Each class session lasts 50 minutes.